 Any personal information you provide will be used only for the purpose supplied.
 We will neither make attempts to identify individual visitors, nor associate the technical details listed above with any individual.
 It is our policy never to disclose such technical information in respect of individual website visitors to any third party unless obliged to disclose such information by a rule of law.
 The technical information will be used only by only for statistical and other administrative purposes.

-In order to comply with Data Protection law, datasets containing personal data linked to this website must be published in an appropriately aggregated and anonymised form, such that they do not contain personal data of any identified or identifiable individual.
+In order to comply with GDPR, datasets containing personal data linked to this website must be published in an appropriately aggregated and anonymised form, such that they do not contain personal data of any identified or identifiable individual.
 The publisher of the dataset is responsible for ensuring compliance with data protection law.
 If you are concerned that personal data may inadvertently have been published as part of a dataset linked to this website, you should contact the publisher of that dataset, and also inform the Department using the contact form so that the dataset can be delinked pending further notification from the publisher.

 Cookies are small pieces of information, stored in simple text files, placed on your computer by a website.
 Some cookies can be read by the website on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the webpage, or a unique identification number so that the website can ‘remember’ you on your return visit.
 Other cookies are deleted when you close your browser and only relate to the working of the website.
 Generally speaking, cookies do not contain personal information from which you can be identified, unless you have furnished such information to the website.